ervkky/Git_tutorial/Readme.txt

-git remote show origin////////////To see which remote URL you have currently in this local repository: git remote set-url origin githubrepurl///////////////For adding or changing the remote origin: git push -u origin master/////specify upstream to set-url
+git remote show origin////////////To see which remote URL you have currently in this local repository: git remote set-url origin githubrepurl///////////////For adding or changing the remote origin: git push -u origin master/////specify upstream to set-url for pull new repository and to add origin git init git remote add origin https://github.com/ervkky/Timer_No_RTC git fetch origin///////////fetch master git checkout main////////////switch branch to main git pull origin main//////pull verify main
+If you cloned the repository directly using git clone <repository-URL>, you can skip steps 1 and 2 and directly run step 5.

 >>>>>>> master